Nora Cate Schaeffer

 Professor Schaeffer was elected to a three-year presidential term (vice president, president, and past president) of the American Association for Public Opinion Research, beginning in May 2018.
 In 2010 she was selected as a Fellow of the American Statistical Association and a Fellow of the Midwest Association for Public Opinion Research in 2015.

-In the past, she has served on the Board of Overseers for the General Social Survey; the Council on Sections Representative of the American Statistical Association; the Census Advisory Committee of Professional Associations Panel to Review Research and Development Statistics at the National Science Foundation of the National Research Council; the Technical Review Committee for the National Longitudinal Survey of Youth; the Panel to Evaluate Alternative Census Methods for the National Research Council of the National Academy of Sciences; on the American Statistical Association Technical Advisory Committee on the Survey of Income and Program Participation; on the National Science Foundation Advisory Committee for the Social, Behavioral, and Economic Sciences; and on the governing Council of the American Association for Public Opinion Research.
+In the past, she has served on the Board of Overseers for the General Social Survey; as the Council on Sections Representative of the American Statistical Association; the Census Advisory Committee of Professional Associations Panel to Review Research and Development Statistics at the National Science Foundation of the National Research Council; the Technical Review Committee for the National Longitudinal Survey of Youth; the Panel to Evaluate Alternative Census Methods for the National Research Council of the National Academy of Sciences; on the American Statistical Association Technical Advisory Committee on the Survey of Income and Program Participation; on the National Science Foundation Advisory Committee for the Social, Behavioral, and Economic Sciences; and on the governing Council of the American Association for Public Opinion Research.
 Before receiving her doctorate from the University of Chicago (1984) in Sociology, she worked at the National Opinion Research Center.